MystenLabs/sui-gas-pool/README.md

 ### `sui-gas-staiton` Binary
 The binary takes a few command line arguments:
 - `--config-path` (required): Path to the config file.
-- `--force-init-gas-pool-target-balance` (optional): If specified, the gas pool will be initialized with the specified target balance.
+- `--force-init-gas-pool` (optional): If specified, the gas pool will be initialized with the specified target balance from the config.
 This should only be called once per address, and may take a while.

 ### `tool` Binary
 The `tool` binary currently supports a few helper commands: